 - Who is entitled to receive the payment?

-- Those who have been insured under national old age, an disability insurance in the 9 months before the child’s birth
+- Those who have been insured under national old age and disability insurance for the 9 months before the child’s birth

 - and have been employed for at least 5 months during these 9 months

-- and are an employee or be self-employed on the day the child is born
+- and are an employee or are self-employed on the day the child is born

 - How and where does a father register?